open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

   // …
   InstallNamespace string `json:"installNamespace,omitempty"`

-  // installVersion represents the desired addon version to install.
+  // desiredVersion represents the desired addon version to install.
+  // Setting this value will trigger an upgrade or rollback (if the current version
+  // listed in the status does not match the desired version).
+  //
-  // Valid installVersion are listed in ClusterManagementAddOn status.supportedVersion.
+  // Valid addon versions are listed in supportedVersion in the status.
-  // If installVersion is not specified, the ClusterManagementAddOn status.defaultVersion
+  // If invalid desiredVersion is specified, that may cause the upgrade or rollback
+  // to fail.
-  // wil be used.
+  // If desiredVersion is not specified, the defaultVersion in the status will be used.
+  //
+  // The progress of an update or rollback will be reported in the conditions.
   // +optional
-  InstallVersion string `json:"installVersion,omitempty"`
+  DesiredVersion string `json:"desiredVersion,omitempty"`

   // …
   Configs []AddOnConfig `json:"configs,omitempty"`